B.C. is working closely with federal and provincial partners to stop the spread of mpox

 The vaccine can be used two ways

-Before exposure to monkeypox virus
+Before exposure to mpox virus

 - The vaccine is given after being exposed to prevent illness or severe outcomes.
-This is called Post-Exposure Prophylaxis

 To learn more about vaccinations, eligibility criteria and to book an appointment, refer to your region:

 Appointments are added regularly.
 If there are no available appointments, please check back.